pymeasure/pymeasure/docs/dev/adding_instruments.rst

 ****************************************

 Let's look at a simple example for a device, which requires its address as the first three characters and returns the same style.
 This is straightforward, as :meth:`write` just prepends the device address to the command, and :meth:`read` has to strip it again doing some error checking.
 Similarly, a checksum could be added.
-Additionally, the device needs some time after it received a command, before it responds.
+Additionally, the device needs some time after it received a command, before it responds, therefore :meth:`wait_for` waits always a certain time span.

 .. testcode::
     :hide: